 Similarly, if you have a slightly nervous disposition, consider giving yourself more time.
 Stress doesn’t help anyone!

 Some students take up to a year to allow the information time to sink in, and every student’s needs are different.
 Just concentrate on what’s right for you.

 Once you’ve worked out how many weeks you need, set yourself daily and weekly targets.
 Be realistic, as it’s easy to get carried away when you start before life gets in the way.
 Factor in breaks, days off, weekends, and unexpected events.

 Don’t worry if you’ve left your UCAT preparation a little late.
-It’s possible to prepare for it in 4 weeks, but it’ll mean cramming a lot of information and is likely to leave you very stressed.
+It’s possible to prepare in four weeks, although this could lead to you cramming a lot of information and may leave you feeling very stressed.

 Make sure your goals are SMART:

 Setting unrealistic goals, like getting 900 in your first mock exam after only a week of preparation, will only knock down your confidence and make it difficult to stay motivated.
 Realistic goals increase motivation as you tick them off your list.